 The following table displays the percentage of families in the sample who agreed with the specific items on the IFS.
 Please note that the standards described above generally require that the family strongly or very strongly agree with items.
-In the Rasch measurement framework, the statistical method used to analyze the family survey, an "agree" response is taken into account but receives less weight than a "strongly agree" or "very strongly agree" response (see Analysis of the Virginia Family Survey Data Addressing Part C SPP/APR Indicator #4: Final Report (July 8, 2022), available at www.itcva.online, for more information about the Rasch measurement framework).
+In the Rasch measurement framework, the statistical method used to analyze the family survey, an "agree" response is taken into account but receives less weight than a "strongly agree" or "very strongly agree" response.
+[See Analysis of the Virginia Family Survey Data Addressing Part C SPP/APR Indicator 04: Final Report (July 7, 2023), available online at the Infant & Toddler Connection of Virginia website, for more information about the Rasch measurement framework.]

 In order to be sure a family has achieved an outcome, more than a simple "agree" is needed in order to have a high degree of confidence that the response is truly an "agree" response and not simply a reflection of not disagreeing.
-If a family is asked whether early intervention helped them understand their child's needs and they respond "Yeah ...
+If a family is asked whether early intervention helped them understand their child's needs and they respond, "Yeah ...
 I guess so," this would be considered an "agree" response (since they did not disagree).
 However, this response does not provide a high degree of confidence that early intervention really did help that family understand their child's needs.

-Item Stem : Over the past year, Early Intervention services have helped me and/or my family: % Strongly/ Very strongly agree % Agree in any category participate in typical activities for children and families in my community.
-50% 84% know about services in my community.
-49% 87% know where to go for support to meet my family's needs.
+Over the past year, early intervention services have helped me and/or my family Strongly/ very strongly agree Agree in any category participate in typical activities for children and families in my community.
+54% 88% know about services in my community.
+49% 90% know where to go for support to meet my family's needs.
 52% 89% keep up friendships for my child and family.
-46% 84% know where to go for support to meet my child's needs.
+47% 84% know where to go for support to meet my child's needs.
 60% 93% find information I need.
-53% 92% improve my family's quality of life.
+55% 93% improve my family's quality of life.
 61% 94% feel that I can get the services and supports that my child and family need.
-63% 94% feel more confident in my skills as a parent.
-63% 94% feel that my child will be accepted and welcomed in the community.
-62% 95% know how to make changes in family routines that will benefit my child.
-63% 94% communicate more effectively with the people who work with my child and family.
-63% 94% feel more confident in finding ways to meet my child's needs.
-66% 95% understand how the Early intervention system works.
+62% 93% feel more confident in my skills as a parent.
+64% 94% feel that my child will be accepted and welcomed in the community.
+63% 94% know how to make changes in family routines that will benefit my child.
+64% 94% communicate more effectively with the people who work with my child and family.
+62% 94% feel more confident in finding ways to meet my child's needs.
+65% 95% understand how the Early intervention system works.
 60% 94% feel that I can handle the challenges of parenting my child with his/her needs.
-65% 95% understand the roles of the people who work with my child and family.
+65% 94% understand the roles of the people who work with my child and family.
 62% 95% figure out solutions to problems as they come up.
-61% 95% know about my child's and family's rights concerning Early Intervention services.
-58% 94% be able to evaluate how much progress my child is making.
-65% 95% understand my child's needs.
-68% 96% feel that my efforts are helping my child.
+62% 94% know about my child's and family's rights concerning Early Intervention services.
+58% 93% be able to evaluate how much progress my child is making.
+65% 94% understand my child's needs.
+69% 96% feel that my efforts are helping my child.
 71% 96% do things with and for my child that are good for my child's development.
-72% 96%
+72% 97%